BFDarian/pet-clinic/README.md

 ## Instructions

-- Containerisation
-Docker aids in the creation of local development environments.
+Containerisation Docker aids in the creation of local development environments.
 In this case is is neccessary to create more than one container for the application; rest angular and nginx containerised using several Docker files.

 A creation of a new docker angular container was essential in order to connect the backend and front end of the application using an njinx reverse proxy to route data to and from a private datastore to a desired open internet port/web app.
-The creation of a docker Compose doccument allowing you to use a YAML files to operate multi-container applications at once was paramount. with this, we had set the desired amount of containers counts, their builds, and storage designs, and then with a single set of commands we build, run and configure all the containers. these containers will be pulled and accessed via our jenkins webhook in order to automate the task.
+The creation of a docker Compose doccument allowing you to use a YAML files to operate multi-container applications at once was paramount.
+With this, we had set the desired amount of containers counts, their builds, and storage designs, and then with a single set of commands we build, run and configure all the containers.

+These containers will be pulled and accessed via our jenkins webhook in order to automate the task.

 - install.sh
 within the terraform ec2 module, a call is made to run the required .sh script